viesual/Firefox-CSS-for-MacOS/README.md

 # Firefox-CSS-for-MacOS
 A custom Firefox CSS that works well with the current MacOS design.
 It switches automatically between dark & light mode, depending on system settings.
+Changes only affect colors, no repositionings.

 # How to use